-Bruno Meier was born in Switzerland and studied the flute with André Jaunet in Zurich, Marcel Moyse at Brattleboro (USA) and Peter-Lukas Graf at the Academy of Music in Basel, where he was awarded a concert diploma with distinction.
-He went on to work as a lecturer (University of Applied Sciences of Northwest Switzerland) and as principal flautist with a number of well-known chamber orchestras.
+Bruno Meier was born in Switzerland and studied the flute with André Jaunet in Zurich, Marcel Moyse at Brattleboro (USA), and Peter-Lukas Graf at the Academy of Music in Basel, where he was awarded a concert diploma with distinction.
+He went on to work as a lecturer (University of Applied Sciences of Northwest Switzerland) and as principal flutist with several well-known chamber orchestras.

 Orchestra: Prague Chamber Orchestra Without Conductor

 Prague Chamber Orchestra boasts a unique position not only among Czech ensembles, for similar formations are quite rare even worldwide as performing music without a conductor requires a special rapport of all orchestra members.
 Each relates not to the conductor’s baton but the ensemble as a whole, assuming the role of a chamber music player even though the instrumentation is much larger, stemming from the late 18th century peak Classicist period practice.